aminbenmansour/nft-minter/README.md

   * developing a product-ready smart-contract with OpenZeppelin to mint NFTs previously deployed to IPFS.
   * deploying the ERC-721 token with ALCHEMY.

+## Stack

+The following technologies were used to build this application: